janehjlee/janehjlee.github.io/index.md

 - [Microsoft TEALS Program](https://www.microsoft.com/en-us/teals), Volunteer Teaching Assistant (2021-Current)
 - [The SMART Program](https://thesmartprogram.org), Volunteer Tutor (2019-2021)

-(For others who are interested, I highly recommend volunteering with the above organizations.
+(For those who are interested, I highly recommend volunteering with the above organizations.
 I've had a great time working with the staff who are very organized and the students who are eager to learn.
 The SMART program is local to the the San Francisco Bay Area, but the TEALS program works with high schools throughout the country.)

 Service:
 - Yale Graduate Student Assembly (GSA), Computer Science Department Representative (2022-Current)